(190166) 2005 UP156

-' is a stony asteroid and binary system, classified as near-Earth object of the Apollo group, approximately 1 kilometer in diameter.
+' is a stony asteroid and binary system, classified as a near-Earth object of the Apollo group, approximately 1 kilometer in diameter.
 It was discovered on 31 October 2005, by astronomers of the Spacewatch survey at the Kitt Peak National Observatory in Arizona, United States.
 Its minor-planet moon with an orbital period of 40.25 hours was discovered in 2017.

 Orbit and classification

 is an Amor asteroid that approaches the orbit of Earth from beyond but does not cross it.
 It orbits the Sun at a distance of 1.1–3.1 AU once every 3 years and 1 month (1,124 days).
 Its orbit has an eccentricity of 0.47 and an inclination of 4° with respect to the ecliptic.
 The body's observation arc begins with a precovery image taken by NEAT at Palomar Observatory in November 2002, almost four years prior to its official discovery observation.
 Due to its high eccentricity, the asteroid is also a Mars-crosser, which means that it also crosses the orbit of Mars (at 1.666 AU).